wix-incubator/async-flow/README.md

 });
 ```

-In this example listener will be called when state.a > 2.
+In the example above the listener will be called when state.a > 2.
 Please note that AsyncFlow notifies
-state listeners between tasks; not at the setState() call.
+state listeners between tasks, not during the setState() call.
-Every state listener will be called (if predicate is true) until it removed from AsyncFlow
+Every state listener is be called (if predicate is true) until it is removed from the AsyncFlow
-by *removeStateListener(listener)* call.
+by `removeStateListener(listener)`.

-You can also use await syntax to wait for a specific state condition.
-Just call *promiseForState()*, for example
+You can also use the `await` syntax to wait for a specific state condition.
+Just call `promiseForState()`, for example:

 ```javascript
 const {state} = await flow.promiseForState((state) => state.a > 2);